TheLogicle/lettercell/README.md

 |`k`, `kk`, `kkk`, ...| Create label with the same amount of characters as `k`'s (Example: `kx` is a label named `x`, and `kkkfoo` is a label named `foo`)
 |`g`, `gg`, `ggg`, ...| Go to label (same syntax as `k` declaration).
 This will only go to the label if **ONE** of the following conditions are met:<br>1.
 The readhead is NOT currently holding a cell<br>2.
 The readhead IS currently holding a cell, and it is NOT set to `0`|

-The interpreter only reads the operator characters listed above, and all other characters are ignored.
+Only **lowercase** letters are recognized, and all other characters are ignored.
-However, comments may be written in non-nestable (parentheses), and such comments can contain operator characters which will be ignored.
+However, comments may be written in non-nestable (parentheses), and everything inside comments will be fully ignored.